Getting Started as an Achievement Developer

-- Note: usually achievements have more than one requirement to avoid it triggering in a wrong time (i.e. playing demo mode).
-In this example we are using only one requirement just to simplify the explanation.
+- Note: An achievement should have more than one requirement to avoid it triggering at the wrong time (i.e. playing demo mode).
+In this example, we are using only one requirement to simplify the explanation.
 See more Achievement Creation Tips here.

 Testing the Achievementlink

-We can now 'activate' this achievement locally by hitting Activate on the right-hand side.
+We can now 'activate' this achievement locally by checking the box next to Active on the right-hand side in the Achievement Editor or by selecting the achievement in Achievement Sets and clicking Activate Selected.
 This will start monitoring these memory locations and will award the achievement once all the conditions are true.
 Now we can go ahead and test to see if this achievement works!

 If we press

-Esc n-game, you will see the achievement show up as a demonstration of what it would look like in the in-game overlay!
+Esc in-game, you will see the achievement show up as a demonstration of what it would look like in the in-game overlay!

-So here are some tips you always have to keep in mind when creating your achievements:
+Here are some tips you have to keep in mind when creating your achievements:

 Now that you know how to use the Memory Inspector, and the Achievement Editor.
 It's time to learn new techniques and practice:

-You can learn by looking at existing Achievements that other devs made with an extra explanation in the Real Examples page.
+- Another way to learn is by looking at existing achievements that other devs made with an extra explanation in the Real Examples page.